Xeverous/the_website/website/pages/cpp/utility/glossary.md

 `IDE` - integrated development environment.
 Usually an advanced code editor with autocomplete and rich refactor features integrated with build system, compiler and debugger.

 `interface` - 1.
 A type (class) that has no member objects and contains only pure (unimplemented) virtual functions.
 There is no special notion of interfaces in C++ because there are no restrictions on members and inheritance.
 See TODO turorial link.
 2. (more general) A set of rules defining communication between some systems or humans.
-For example graphic user interface (layout of buttons on the screen etc), command line interface (a terminal where the user inputs textual commands) and POSIX interface (system-specific C headers offerred by POSIX-compliant systems).
+For example graphic user interface (layout of buttons on the screen etc.), command line interface (a terminal where the user inputs textual commands) and POSIX interface (system-specific C headers offerred by POSIX-compliant systems).

 `LEWG`, `LWG` - library (evolution) working groups.
 Parts of the [C++ Committee](https://isocpp.org/std/the-committee).